amit-rb/amit-rb/README.md

 # Hi there, I'm Amit! 👋

 I'm a dedicated backend developer with over 2 years of professional experience.
 I currently work at Republic TV where I develop and maintain backend systems.
 Previously, I worked with THE INDIAN EXPRESS, which helped me gain a lot of industry insights and experience.
-Alongside my backend expertise, I have a good grasp of DevOps principles and CMS management, particularly WordPress.
+Alongside my backend expertise, I have a good grasp of DevOps principles and CMS Development, particularly WordPress.

 ## 🚀 About Me